Ramon-cloudC/Autoscaling-project-aws-/README.md

 Basic knowledge of AWS services and concepts.

-Steps
+Steps:
 1. Set Up a Launch Template or Launch Configuration
-A launch template defines the configuration for your EC2 instances.
+-A launch template defines the configuration for your EC2 instances.
 You can create one using the EC2 Dashboard.
-Specify instance details, such as the AMI, instance type, security groups, and user data (if needed).
+-Specify instance details, such as the AMI, instance type, security groups, and user data (if needed).

 3. Create an Auto Scaling Group (ASG)
 -An ASG automatically adjusts the number of EC2 instances based on demand.